Expensify/App/OfflineUX.md

 If the user is offline, do we need to wait for the API request to finish before doing all that visual stuff?
 No!
 We are optimistic that the API request will succeed once it’s sent.
 In the meantime, we let the user continue using the app.
 </div>

 The example we just looked at is nice and simple, but what about something more complicated, like requesting money from another user?
 What about paying another user?
-Or even worse, like removing a user from a workspace?
+Or even worse, removing a user from a workspace?
 For these types of actions, we can’t simply proceed as if the request already finished.
 That would have serious consequences for the user.
 This is why we have developed different ways of handling these cases.
 These are called the UX Patterns, which are explained below.

 ### UX Pattern Flow Chart

 The following flowchart can be used to determine which UX pattern should be used.
+This diagram is a useful reference, but may not make sense if you aren't already familiar with the patterns.
+If this is your first time reading, we recommend you head straight for the [Descriptions of the UX Patterns](#descriptions-of-the-ux-patterns) section.

 ![New Expensify Data Flow Chart](/web/OfflineUX_Patterns_Flowchart.png)